SergioCoboLopez/ELN_Sergio/docs/april_23/week_1.md

 These three modules should operate as independently as possible.
 If I put them together, goldsim should not complain about it.
 Or should complain minimally.

 Next goal: Build a metabolic module that is as independent of the rest of the world as possible.

+**H** - Fix code and put functions in libraries.

+If I moved the function 'Concatenated_simplified_dynamics' I would have to move everything that this function calls.
+Next step: list all the functions that depend on 'Concatenated_simplified_dynamics' and bring to the library the most nested one.

+Dependent functions on 'Concatenated_simplified_dynamics':

+1. Solve_Simplified_Model
+2. Monitor_Dynamics

+First function moved to library

+Second and third functions moved.
+Something looks weird, though.
+I figured out what the problem is.

+Only equations left to update.

+Tomorrow: keep building modular versions of GoldSim model.
+Edit paper with Breeann and Heather.

+## April 5